 If they end with the title of the page or post then you are fine, but if they end with something similar to ‘?p=123’, then you need to chat to your friendly web designer in Perth and have your permalinks optimised.

-Next post we will take a look at both internal and outbound links for your webpages.
+In the next post, we will take a look at both internal and outbound links for your webpages.

 If you want help with website design in Perth, call us on (08) 6311 7534 or complete our online enquiry form